Cannabis Hang Drying at the Stepwell Soil facilities in Toronto, Ontario.

 Drying your cannabis is the second-last stage in the cultivation process.
 Luckily, the hardest part of drying your cannabis is having the patience to allow your freshly harvested bounty to dry properly.
 If you’re really impatient, or for whatever reason simply cannot wait, there are ways to dry your cannabis quickly.
 We’ll go over that at the bottom of this article.
 But if you want to learn how to dry cannabis like a pro, follow these instructions.

 Drying is an essential part of the growing process, and the stage in which THC develops most of its psychoactive qualities.
 No matter the quality of the strain or the techniques with which it was grown, when cannabis is dried improperly, quality kush can be turned into mediocre bud.
 Luckily for you, drying is a relatively simple and straightforward process, and Herb is here to guide you through two of the most common techniques.

 Hang drying cannabis is an age-old, (nearly) fail-proof method of transitioning your bud from beautiful smelling nugs, to beautifully smokable nugs.
 Be prepared to see the size of your bud shrink significantly, as up to 75 percent of the plant will be converted into various vapors and gasses.

 1. Well trimmed cannabis is essential to having properly dried bud.
 Large leaves and stems can trap moisture into the plant, prolonging the drying process and resulting in unevenly dried bud.
 You can find Herb’s guide on how to properly trim cannabis here.

-2. Attach a string or wire the bottom of a branch, and hang the plant from a height which leaves a comfortable amount of space between the bud and the floor.
+2. Attach a string or wire to the bottom of a branch, and hang the plant from a height that leaves a comfortable amount of space between the bud and the floor.